 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Kiowa - Pittsburg is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Kiowa - Pittsburg is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Kiowa - Pittsburg who work in office and administrative support (12.25%), teaching (8.32%), and management occupations (6.35%).

-In terms of college education, the citizens of Kiowa - Pittsburg rank slightly lower than the national average.
-15.25% of adults 25 and older in Kiowa - Pittsburg have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The percentage of adults in Kiowa - Pittsburg with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.25% of adults in Kiowa - Pittsburg have a bachelor's degree or advanced degree.

 The per capita income in Kiowa - Pittsburg in 2022 was $29,208, which is upper middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
 This equates to an annual income of $116,832 for a family of four.
 However, Kiowa - Pittsburg contains both very wealthy and poor people as well.